 Working Directly with VA API for Linux*¶

-The SDK takes care of all memory and synchronization related operations in VA API.
-The application may need to extend the SDK functionality by working directly with VA API for Linux*, for example to implement a customized external allocator.
+Intel® Media Software Development Kit takes care of all memory and synchronization related operations in the VA API.
+The application may need to extend Intel® Media Software Development Kit functionality by working directly with the VA API for Linux*, for example to implement a customized external allocator.
 This section describes basic memory management and synchronization techniques.

 To create the VA surface pool, the application should call the vaCreateSurfaces function:

 1 2 3 4 5 6 7 8 9 10

 VASurfaceAttrib attrib; attrib.type = VASurfaceAttribPixelFormat; attrib.value.type = VAGenericValueTypeInteger; attrib.value.value.i = VA_FOURCC_NV12; attrib.flags = VA_SURFACE_ATTRIB_SETTABLE; #define NUM_SURFACES 5; VASurfaceID surfaces[NUMSURFACES]; vaCreateSurfaces(va_display, VA_RT_FORMAT_YUV420, width, height, surfaces, NUM_SURFACES, &attrib, 1);

 To destroy the surface pool, the application should call the vaDestroySurfaces function:

 vaDestroySurfaces(va_display, surfaces, NUM_SURFACES);